jordanjmartinez/ghost-siem-simulator/README.md

 - Each group is labeled with a threat category and severity level to assist with triage and prioritization.

-- Analysts can take decisive actions — Investigate, Escalate, or Dismiss — at the scenario level, enabling efficient triage and resolution of grouped threats:
+- Analysts can take decisive actions — Investigate, Escalate, or Dismiss

-  - **Investigate:** Launches the incident report workflow for in-depth analysis and documentation
+  - **Investigate:** Initiates an in-depth investigation and opens the incident report workflow

-  - **Escalate:** Flags the scenario as a confirmed threat, increasing critical alert counts and impacting performance metrics
+  - **Escalate:** Flags the scenario as a confirmed threat

-  - **Dismiss:** Marks the scenario as a false positive, contributing to false positive tracking in the Analyst Report Card
+  - **Dismiss:** Marks the scenario as a false positive

 - Grouped alerts are displayed in the Patterns Tab, which features a toggle view between:
      - **Active Threats:** Ongoing scenarios requiring analyst attention